Through the Fog

 The danger of fog

 Fog is the lived experience of trying to do serious work inside an environment where feedback like Jim's is delayed, filtered, or politicized.
-You can still be competent.
-You can still be diligent.
-But you stop getting clean signal about what matters, what moves the needle, what’s performative, what’s real.
+In such environments, you can still be competent and diligent.
+When people stop telling the naked truth and instead have learn to give the politicized version, organizations stop getting clean signal about what matters, what moves the needle, and what’s real.

-And then, one day, you notice the quiet injury.
-Your calendar is full.
-Your résumé has verbs like streamlined, led, delivered, achieved.
-Your paycheck clears, but you can’t quite say what you built that touched the real world.
+And then, one day, you notice the subtle injury.
+Your calendar is full, and your résumé has verbs like streamlined, led, delivered, achieved.
+And yet you know your skills have receded.
+The sharp knife of your inner judgment has dulled.

 Questions that cut the fog

-At that point, the most useful move is not a speech about authenticity.
-It’s a private set of questions that restores reality-contact, the way an operator checks a gauge.
-They aren’t motivational.
-They are diagnostic.
-They keep you from spending your life polishing things that cannot bear weight.
+At the point where the fog settles in, the most useful move is a private set of questions that restores reality-contact.
+These questions keep you from spending your life standing on wooden peg-legs that cannot bear weight.

 The first question is the longest-horizon one, because fog shrinks time.
 It makes the next meeting feel like the only real thing.
 A good counterweight is to ask what you would be proud to tell your grandchildren you did, built, fixed, defended, or learned.
-Not because grandchildren are the point of life, but because that future-facing imagined listener has a way of dissolving office mythology.
+Not because grandchildren are the point of life, but because that future-facing imagined listener has a way of dissolving your current office mythology.
 You can’t impress a teenager with “stakeholder alignment.”
-You can, sometimes, impress them with what you protected, what you repaired, the positive difference you made in others' lives, and what you made more humane.
+You can, sometimes, impress them with what you protected, what you repaired, the positive difference you made in others' lives, and what you made more humane in your workplace.

-Then comes the question Jim’s profit-sharing culture smuggled into the room: if you owned even one percent of this company, what would you stop doing tomorrow?
-It’s a way to borrow the owner’s clarity without needing the owner’s permission.
-Fog thrives on vague costs.
-This question forces a price onto your calendar.
-It makes you notice which rituals exist purely because of habit, and because no one is charged with stopping them.
+Next is the question Jim’s profit-sharing culture brought into the room: if you owned even one percent of this company, what would you stop doing tomorrow?
+It’s a way to borrow the owner’s clarity.
+Fog thrives on vague costs like the cost of speaking up (political) or the cost of volunteering (getting stuck with all the work).
+This question instead forces a price onto your calendar.
+It makes you notice which rituals exist purely because of habit and drag.

-And even when you cannot stop them, you can still refuse to let them be total loss.
-In many workplaces, the most realistic move is to convert some portion of the theater into transferable skill.
-What are you learning that you can carry, even if the strategy changes, leadership turns over, or you leave?
-Negotiation, systems thinking, writing that actually clarifies, the habit of measuring impact.
+And even when you cannot stop the absurdities that set in when the fog takes over, you can still refuse to let your current situation be a total loss.
+In many workplaces, the most realistic move is to convert some portion of the theater into transferable skills.
+What are you learning that you can carry, even if the strategies change, leadership turns over, or you leave?
 The point is to keep your growth independent of the organization’s mood and structure.

-The next question is crisper: does this work touch the real system, or only the story about the system?
-Some story work is legitimate, because humans coordinate through narrative, however if your career life is spent entirely on narrative, it becomes a kind of professional malnutrition.
+The next question is crisp: does this work touch the real system, or only the story about the system?
+Some story work is legitimate, because we coordinate through narrative.
+However if your career life is spent entirely on narrative and stories about the work rather than the work itself, it becomes a kind of professional malnutrition.
 This is the question that separates a deck that guides action and immediate decision from a deck that soothes, placates, or anesthetizes anxiety.
-It’s also the question that reveals whether you are being asked to build a bridge, or to paint a mural of a bridge.
+Basically, are you being asked to build a bridge, or to paint a mural of a bridge?

-Finally, there is the only question that never lies: who do you become repeatedly if you keep doing this?
-In the small daily sense.
-Do you become more precise, more courageous, more able to tell the truth kindly?
-Or do you become evasive, performative, addicted to approval, trained to flatter bad ideas because it’s safer than naming reality?
+Finally, the darkest question: who do you become if you keep doing this?
+In the small daily sense of repeated actions, we become what we habitually do.
+Do you become more precise, more courageous, more able to tell the truth candidly yet kindly?
+Or do you become evasive, performative, addicted to approval, trained to flatter bad ideas because it’s safer than naming the obvious realities?

-These questions do not solve your particular workplace, yet they do solve something more intimate.
-They keep you from disappearing inside it, which matters, because most people are not free to walk away the moment a job disappoints them.
+These questions will not solve your particular workplace.
+They will, though, keep you from disappearing inside it.
+You might not be free to walk away immediately when your job disappoints you.
 Kids.
 Health insurance.
 Location.
 A spouse’s job.
 Aging parents.
 Family expectations.
 Debt.
 The simple fact of needing the paycheck, on a specific date, every month.
 The constraints are real.
-“Just quit” is often a luxury belief dressed up as courage.

 Prickly pear decisions

-After the cold snap lately, my prickly pear did something instructive.
+After the cold snap this winter, my prickly pear did something instructive.
 For a day or two, it looked fine.
 Then it began to sort itself.
 Some pads stayed green.
-Others faded toward a chalky gray-green, as if the plant were deciding what it could afford to keep alive.
+Others faded toward a chalky gray-green, as the plant decided what it could afford to keep alive.

 That is how staying works in fog, too.
-You don’t try to save every meeting, every ritual, every narrative.
-You keep what still has feedback, what still teaches, what still touches the real system.
-You stop feeding the rest.
+You don’t try to save every meeting, every ritual, or every corporate narrative.
+You keep what still has feedback, what still teaches and what touches the real world of results.
+And stop feeding the rest.

 Staying in a foggy workplace

-And in some environments, that isn’t a quirky tactic.
-It’s basic protection.
-When meetings are routinely litigated, unioned, or FOIA’d, your notes stop being notes and become discoverable artifacts that can be repurposed by people who were never in the room.
-I saw this play out in an institution where formal complaints were daily weather and where meeting notes were sometimes treated as a resource to be extracted.
-Departments actually FOIA’d each other’s notes and records as strategy, not transparency.
-It was a way of manufacturing artifacts for later fights.
+In some environments, this isn’t just a quirky tactic, it’s basic protection.
+When meetings are routinely litigated, union-debated, or FOIA’d, your notes stop being notes and become discoverable artifacts that can be repurposed by people who were never in the room.
+I saw this play out in an institution where meeting notes were sometimes treated as a resource to be extracted.
+Departments actually FOIA’d each other’s notes and records as strategy, as a way of gathering artifacts for later potential fights.

 Once, a union leader mentioned, casually, that they might want to FOIA my notes on something routine.
 I handed over my bound notebook.
 She flipped through page after page.